ucb-dataj/j200/_posts/2018-10-06-mapping_activity.md

 2. Head into [Mapbox Studio](https://www.mapbox.com/studio/) once you're logged in.
 3. On the "Datasets" tab, click on "New dataset" -- upload your csv.

 You can very quickly start looking at the data on a map.
 We can also go back to the Studio menu and start to work on making styles.
 Mapbox likes to start in Paris.
-If you aren't making a map of Paris search for a different city so you can center your map ther
+If you aren't making a map of Paris search for a different city so you can center your map there.

+Add a layer.
+Even though you already uploaded it, you want to select "upload" and then look for Create From Dataset.